IamBusy/yugong/README.md

 `fetcher` fetches latest articles from different sources, and `analytizer` takes responsibility to rank them, the top K articles will be published by `publisher`

+# TODO
+1. Separate fetcher and  publisher by queue
+1. Record articles published in one months
+1. Build docker image